 - Generally speaking, no. Most insurance companies offer health rebates to only registered clincal psychologists.
 However, there are a few which will recognise NLP as a modality for rebates.
 You will need to contact individual insurance companies for more information and application forms.

-How do I become a Registered Clinical Member?
+How do I become a Clinical Professional Member?

 How do I become a Registered Trainer Member?